ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mihome/README.md

 - lock_aq1 - Xiaomi Lock

 ## IoBroker Mi Home Adapter installation
-Further settings can only be made via the ioBroker admin interface.
+Further settings are only made via the ioBroker admin interface.
-Search for the adapter in the area *Adapter* and install it using the `+` sign.
+Search for the adapter in the *Adapter* area and install it using the `+` sign.

 ![logo](../../../de/adapterref/iobroker.mihome/media/Adapter.png)